 Sources

 Adams, Douglas.
-The hitchhikers guide to the galaxy.
+The Hitchhiker’s Guide to the Galaxy.
 London: Pan Books, 1979.

 Anderson, Ross.
 “Myth-Quoted: Words of Chief Seattle Were Eloquent – But Not His.”
 The Seattle Times, 1 July 1991.

-APA “APA Guidelines for Psychological Practice with Boys and Men” American Psychological Association, (August 2018).
+APA “APA Guidelines for Psychological Practice with Boys and Men.”
+American Psychological Association, (August 2018).

 Atanarjuat: The Fast Runner.
 Director Zacharias Kunuk.
 Sony Pictures, 2001.
 Film.